yopaz-quanlv/danhgiavongtoc.vn/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 To design the list and its items you can use these CSS selectors:

-`.rpwwt-widget`
-: the element which contains the post list

-`.rpwwt-widget ul`
-: the list which contains the list items

-`.rpwwt-widget ul li`
-: the list item in the list

-`.rpwwt-widget ul li.rpwwt-sticky`
-: the list item of a sticky post

-`.rpwwt-widget ul li a`
-: link in the list

-`.rpwwt-widget ul li a img`
-: linked image

-`.rpwwt-widget ul li a span.rpwwt-post-title`
-: the post title

-`.rpwwt-widget ul li div.rpwwt-post-author`
-: the post author

-`.rpwwt-widget ul li div.rpwwt-post-categories`
-: the post category list

-`.rpwwt-widget ul li div.rpwwt-post-date`
-: the post date

-`.rpwwt-widget ul li div.rpwwt-post-excerpt`
-: the post excerpt
+`.rpwwt-widget`: the element which contains the post list `.rpwwt-widget ul`: the list which contains the list items `.rpwwt-widget ul li`: the list item in the list `.rpwwt-widget ul li.rpwwt-sticky`: the list item of a sticky post `.rpwwt-widget ul li a`: link in the list `.rpwwt-widget ul li a img`: linked image `.rpwwt-widget ul li a span.rpwwt-post-title`: the post title `.rpwwt-widget ul li div.rpwwt-post-author`: the post author `.rpwwt-widget ul li div.rpwwt-post-categories`: the post category list `.rpwwt-widget ul li div.rpwwt-post-date`: the post date `.rpwwt-widget ul li div.rpwwt-post-excerpt`: the post excerpt `.rpwwt-widget ul li div.rpwwt-post-excerpt .rpwwt-post-excerpt-more`: the "more" text following the excerpt.

-`.rpwwt-widget ul li div.rpwwt-post-comments-number`
-: the number of comments
+`.rpwwt-widget ul li div.rpwwt-post-comments-number`: the number of comments

 = Languages =

-The user interface is available in
+The user interface is available in several languages.

-* Arabic (العربية), kindly drawn up by [Shadi AlZard](https://profiles.wordpress.org/salzard)
-* Catalan (Català), kindly drawn up by [Ibidem Group](https://www.ibidemgroup.com/)
-* Dutch (Nederlands)
-* English (UK)
-* English (US)
-* Galician
-* German (Deutsch, Deutschland)
-* Greek (Ελληνικά), kindly drawn up by Kostas Arvanitidis
-* Japanese (日本語), kindly drawn up by [Kazuyuki Kumai](https://wordpress.org/support/users/kazuyk/)
-* Persian (فارسی), kindly drawn up by [Sajjad Panahi](https://profiles.wordpress.org/asreelm)
-* Polish (Polski), kindly drawn up by [Marcin Mikolajczyk](https://profiles.wordpress.org/marcinmik)
-* Russian (ру́сский), kindly drawn up by [dmitriynn](https://profiles.wordpress.org/dmitriynn)
-* Spanish (Español, Spain)
-* Spanish (Español, Venezuela)
-* Turkish (Türkçe), kindly drawn up by [Mehmet HAKAN](https://profiles.wordpress.org/memomelo)
+Starting from version 7.1.0 the handling for translations are moved to [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/recent-posts-widget-with-thumbnails/).
+Please help to translate into more languages or you can re-work on the current translations, if you think it's needed.

-Further translations are welcome.
-If you want to give in your translation please leave a notice in the [plugin's support forum](https://wordpress.org/support/plugin/recent-posts-widget-with-thumbnails).
+If you have done your translation please leave a comment in the [plugin's support forum](https://wordpress.org/support/plugin/recent-posts-widget-with-thumbnails).
+I'll take care of the review and approval.

 == Installation ==